 The dedicated response to the methamphetamine lab problem in Georgia has been successful.
 In the Southern United States, the location and investigation of methamphetamine clandestine laboratories has decreased significantly.
 In 2009 CMANS only seized one methamphetamine laboratory in Cherokee County Georgia.
 There is still a large problem with the use and possession of methamphetamine, but the existence of volatile laboratories has slowed.

 During 2010 and 2011, CMANS Agents mounted substantial efforts against an increase in the abuse and sales of prescription medication.
 Agents worked with medical professionals and other law enforcement agencies to fight the increase in prescription forgery cases and doctor shopping.
 A Summit was held by CMANS to being law enforcement officers, prosecutors, pharmacists and medical doctors together to address this problem in November of 2011.
 About 100 participants heard from subject matter experts about their experiences in this area.

-CMANS appreciates the continued assistance of the Cherokee County citizens.
-To report a drug dealer call the tip line at 770-345-7920.
-The calls can be anonymous.
+CMANS appreciates the continued assistance of the Cherokee & Pickens County citizens.
+To report a drug dealer call the tip line at 770-345-7920 or by submitting a tip online.
+The calls and online tips can be anonymous.
 You can also contact an agent with CMANS at (678) 493-7625.